Kray-G/kilite/README.md

 ## Motivation

 [Kinx](https://github.com/Kray-G/kinx) is very useful for me.
 It's a really important project for me and I actually love it.
 However, unfortunately I feel I have done almost all things in the current architecture.
 And I also feel it's dfficult to upgrade it at least as long as it is.
-This means I would have to remake the architecture if I wanted to improve it more.
+This means I would have to remake the architecture if I wanted to make it improve more.

 That's why I decided to try to making a new design of a programming language that I really wanted with a new architecture, athough I am going to keep using Kinx as well also in future.